 Keep your eyes peeled for this well-traveled warbler this spring, as they begin to re-populate the woods of Canada and the northern United States.
 The Bay-Breasted Warbler is what is called a “New World Warbler”, a group of warblers distinct to North America, rooted from the tropic climates of Central America.
 It is believed that is where they originated strictly due to the number of species found in the region and the diversity of the species in Central America.
 From there, they become migrants to the northern regions of North America but return to their ancestral region during the winter months.

 The Bay-Breasted Warbler is a small bird by comparison to other species but is quite larger than most other species of Warblers.
 These wonderful warblers dine on a steady diet of insects, and drastic population changes have been noted in relation to the strength of the spruce budworm population.

 As for identification, the changes are drastic between both sexes during the breeding seasons.
 Male Bay-Breasted Warblers sport an olive green coloring across their crown, nape and underparts with a streak of black during non-breeding seasons.

-During the breeding season, the males true colors really begin to shine, having rich chestnut brown coloring along their sides, crown and throat along with a cream colored patch on the back of their neck.
+During the breeding season, the males true colors really begin to shine, having rich chestnut brown coloring along their sides, crown, and throat along with a cream-coloured patch on the back of their neck.

 Another interesting fact about the Bay-Breasted Warbler, is that they are very closely related to the Blackpole Warbler, and there are hybrid species of the two that have been reported.